SURYASNAIR1/PortSwigger/cross site scripting.md

 ![image](https://github.com/SURYASNAIR1/PortSwigger/assets/123303806/0c87f355-95c6-4a0f-bcdc-86e9d2f90419)

-**Lab: Reflected XSS into a JavaScript string with angle brackets HTML encoded**
+**Lab #12: Reflected XSS into a JavaScript string with angle brackets HTML encoded**

 This lab contains a reflected cross-site scripting vulnerability in the search query tracking functionality where angle brackets are encoded.
 The reflection occurs inside a JavaScript string.
 To solve this lab, perform a cross-site scripting attack that breaks out of the JavaScript string and calls the alert function.